Why Fabric Structures Over Pre Engineered Buildings?

 Combining design-build construction plus fabric cladding gives building owners the option of a custom building constructed in weeks, not months.

 Cost-Effective to Repair or Replace

 All buildings, especially in industrial applications, are subject to regular wear and tear – and require occasional repair and replacement.

 Replacing steel sheeting is an expensive and time-consuming proposition.
 When the roof requires repair (such as after a hail storm), small repairs require using fasteners (which can introduce leaky holes).
-Repairing a fabric structure is a simple matter of welding a new patch of fabric over the damaged area – a process that can be completed for just a few dollars per square foot.
+Repairing a fabric structure is a simple matter of welding a new patch of fabric over the damaged area.
+It is a process that can be completed for just a few dollars per square foot.

 Consumers today have unlimited options when it comes to building design and construction.
-Rather dealing with the constraints of traditional construction or pre-engineered solutions, fabric structures allow the building owner to capitalize on the benefits of customizability, reduced construction time and energy efficiency.
+Rather than dealing with the constraints of traditional construction or pre-engineered solutions, fabric structures allow the building owner to capitalize on the benefits of customizability, reduced construction time, and energy efficiency.

-The best way to learn the advantages of fabric structures is with a personal consultation.
+A personal consultation is the best way to learn the advantages of fabric structures.
 Contact us to request a one-on-one meeting with an experienced consultant.